-This quick and easy Edible Peanut Butter Cookie Dough is made without eggs, gets packed with chocolate chips, and smothered in a chocolate peanut butter topping.
-The bites are soft, chewy and is the perfect treat for cookie dough and peanut butter lovers alike!
+This easy, no-bake Edible Peanut Butter Cookie Dough is made without eggs, filled with mini chocolate chips, and smothered in a chocolate peanut butter topping.
+The bites are soft, and chewy and are the perfect treat for cookie dough and peanut butter lovers alike!

 This edible peanut butter cookie dough recipe is made without milk and without eggs for a simple, easy version!

 - Unsalted butter.
 This needs to be at room temperature, and not too soft!

 - Sugar.
 A combination of light brown sugar and granulated sugar for a classic cookie dough flavor.

 - Vanilla paste or extract.
 While I do think the dough benefits from the addition of vanilla, you can also make the dough without it.

 - Creamy peanut butter.
 Jiff, Skippy, Peter Pan, etc. Do not use natural peanut butter, it contains too much oil.

 - All-purpose flour.
 IT MUST GET HEAT TREATED first.
 You cannot skip this step or you could make people sick with food borne illness.

 - Sweetened condensed milk.
 This keeps the cookie dough ultra soft and chewy so it can be enjoyed straight from the fridge without being hard.